nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/multiple_image_windows.md

 We have a two-channel image, and we would like to perform some quantification on these images.
 Let's say we're interested in two things:

-* What is the area of the *bax* staining is inside and outside the nucleus
+* What area of the *bax* staining is inside and outside the nucleus
 * Whether the average intensity of the staining inside the nucleus is higher than the intensity outside the nucleus